zaiba2fathima/Resume-matcher/README.md

 ## 🚀 How It Works

-User uploads resume and job description
+User uploads Resume and Job Description.

-Backend processes text → applies TF-IDF + Cosine Similarity
+Backend extracts text from both files.

-Generates:
+Texts are compared using TF-IDF + Cosine Similarity.

-✅ Match Percentage
+A match score (0–100%) is generated.

-✅ List of Missing Keywords
+AI (Gemini) gives real-time tips to improve the resume.

-Displays results on web page
+Results (score + tips) are shown on the frontend.

 ## ⚙️ Installation & Setup